Soc 2 Compliance: An Overview of What Your Business Needs to Know

 What are the requirements for SOC 2?

-SOC 2 compliance requires organizations to meet specific criteria based on the Trust Service Criteria, which are grouped into five principles.
+SOC 2 compliance requires organizations to meet specific security criteria based on the Trust Service Criteria, which are grouped into five principles.

 A SOC 2 audit assesses the controls and framework that enable an organization to attain compliance; the report monitors whether an organization can meet some or all of these five trust service principles.